 This simple recipe comes together in no more than 15 minutes, but it requires you to prepare few things in advance.

-Before you start, make sure you have all of your ingredients measured/ weighted, and line your baking trays with baking paper.
+Hint: Before you start, make sure you have all of your ingredients measured/ weighted, and line your baking trays with baking paper.
 Timing is very important to get the texture of these cookies just right, so stick to it!

+Start by mixing the dry ingredients together in a bowl, and set them aside.
 Use a heatproof bowl to place over a pan of gently simmering water to melt your butter and chocolate.
 Stir it every now and then, allow both to melt completely and set aside, while you whip the eggs and sugars together.

 Beat the eggs with sugar for 5 minutes exactly.
 You want to create, light, fluffy and shiny mixture, this is what will give your cookies that beautiful, shiny top.
 Once it's ready, pour in the melted butter and chocolate and combine together again, for about a minute.
 Add the dry ingredients and mix until just combined.